General Resort Information

 From 6 until 8 p.m. a dinner buffet is served, which typically includes pizza, chicken fingers, macaroni and cheese, French fries, hot dogs, corn on the cob, fruit, and dessert.
 A pudding dessert is served at 8 p.m. and a juice and cookie snack at 10 p.m.

-The Club is located in the same building as the arcade and the laundry, between the Rarotonga and Rapa Nui longhouses.
-Please note that animal programs and character appearances are no longer part of the Never Land Club.
+The Playhouse is located in the same building as the arcade and the laundry, between the Rarotonga and Rapa Nui longhouses.
+Please note that animal programs and character appearances are no longer part of the Lilo's Playhouse (kids club) .
 Reservations are required, and can be made by calling (407) WDW-DINE.

 For currrent pricing and additional information, visit our ChildCare FAQ.